William Alfred Fowler

-William Alfred Fowler (August 9, 1911 – March 14, 1995) was an American nuclear physicist, later astrophysicist, who, with Subrahmanyan Chandrasekhar, was awarded the 1983 Nobel Prize in Physics.
-He is known for his theoretical and experimental research into nuclear reactions within stars and the energy elements produced in the process and was one of the authors of the influential B^{2}FH paper.
+William Alfred Fowler (August 9, 1911 – March 14, 1995) was an American astrophysicist.
+He shared the 1983 Nobel Prize in Physics "for his theoretical and experimental studies of the nuclear reactions of importance in the formation of the chemical elements in the universe."
+He is known for his theoretical and experimental research into nuclear reactions within stars and the energy elements produced in the process.
+With Margaret and Geoffrey Burbidge and Fred Hoyle, he authored the influential B^{2}FH paper, Synthesis of the Elements in Stars.

 Early life

 On 9 August 1911, Fowler was born in Pittsburgh.
 Fowler's parents were John MacLeod Fowler and Jennie Summers Watson.
 Fowler was the eldest of his siblings, Arthur and Nelda.

 The family moved to Lima, Ohio, a steam railroad town, when Fowler was two years old.
 Growing up near the Pennsylvania Railroad yard influenced Fowler's interest in locomotives.
 In 1973, he travelled to the Soviet Union just to observe the steam engine that powered the Trans-Siberian Railway plying the nearly 2500 km route that connects Khabarovsk and Moscow.